Artichoke Hearts Au Gratin (Video)

-Artichokes are a great choice for the original South Beach Diet or other low-glycemic diets, and almond meal for a gluten-free and lower-carb option makes this dish even healthier.
-This is probably best as a “once in a while treat” for South Beach, due to the fat content, but it would be great for low-carb or Keto diet plans
+Switching to almond meal for a gluten-free and lower-carb option makes this Artichoke Hearts au Gratin better for low-carb diets, but artichokes do have some carbs to check the net carbs if you’re doing Keto.
+This is probably best as a “once in a while treat” for South Beach, due to the fat content, but it would be great for low-carb diet plans.